 Get out of the house and spend some romantic time together without having sex.
-Re-visit a favourite restaurant or just go out for a quiet, romantic picnic.
+Re-visit a favorite restaurant or just go out for a quiet, romantic picnic.
 Reconnecting with each other as people will remind you of all the passion you two have for each other and take the pressure off both of you to ‘perform’ your baby-making duty.
 Make some nights just about the two of you and the nights where you do have sex will have the added connection of two people who love each other, and more importantly, love spending time together.

 3. Get Out Of Bed:

-For some people, their work place instigates a Pavlovian negative response.
+For some people, their workplace instigates a Pavlovian negative response.
 We’d rather be anywhere else and just thinking about our work area makes us physically recoil.
 This is a response to stress.
 The same thing happens when couples have a hard time conceiving.
 Just the idea of the bedroom causes most couples to recoil because sex has become work and the bedroom, our workplace.
 Make sex an exciting process again by taking it out of the bedroom sometimes.
 Granted, this will be easier if you don’t have kids running around but a mad burst of passion in the kitchen, in front of the fireplace in the living room, in the pool, out in the backyard on a warm summer night (make sure your fences are appropriately high enough.
-Nosy neighbours and all that) will keep sex from becoming a hum drum chore.
+Nosy neighbors and all that) will keep sex from becoming a humdrum chore.

 4. Don’t Play The Blame Game:

 You’re in this together.
 Regardless if one of you really is the reason you’re having trouble conceiving, it will do neither of you any good to blame the other.
 Working as a team will keep your relationship strong and make sure that you’re focused on your strengths as a couple as opposed to your shortcomings.
 Bitterness and disappointment certainly won’t help you keep that loving feeling.